risk-first/website/menagerie/Dependency-Risk.md

 ![Dependencies help with complexity risk, but come with their own attendant risks](images/generated/risks/dependency/dependency-risk.png)

 But (as shown in the above diagram) this means that all of the issues of abstractions that we covered in [Communication Risk](Communication-Risk) apply.
 For example, there is [Invisibility Risk](Communication-Risk#invisibility-risk) because you probably don't have a full view of what the dependency is doing.
 Nowadays, bus stops have a digital "arrivals" board which gives you details of when the bus will arrive, and shops publish their opening hours online.
-But, abstraction always means the loss of some detail - the bus might be two minutes away but could already be full.
+But, abstraction always means the loss of detail (the bus might be two minutes away but could already be full).

 ## Dependencies Are Complex